Design

 Token-aware UI generation constraints in prompts

-Teams paste/export their token names and spacing rules into prompts so AI proposes layouts that reference approved colors, typography scales, and spacing steps.
+Teams paste or export their token names and spacing rules into prompts so AI proposes layouts that reference approved colors, typography scales, and spacing steps.

 ChatGPT / Claude